 When you talk about the reasons for leaving, don’t forget to focus on areas which you had no control over.
 If you mention something personal, it will likely reflect poorly on you.

-Don’t just focus on what you are comfortable in.
-Translate that into something more product-focused or simply talk more about the product experience related to your resume.
+Don’t just focus on what areas you are comfortable in.
+Translate that area into something more product-focused or simply talk more about the product experience related to your resume.

-You may not have had a Product Manager title, but if you’ve ‘built consensus across multiple stakeholders in cross-functional teams,” then mention that and highlight it.
+You may not have had a Product Manager title, but if you’ve “built consensus across multiple stakeholders in cross-functional teams,” then mention that and highlight it. you want to make sure you’re talking about your experience in a way that shows how transferrable it is — and believe us, your work history is probably more transferrable than you think.

 You have to understand that these recruiters are likely not from your industry.
 Sometimes they’re barely knowledgeable of the industry that they’re recruiting for.
 If you use too much time talking jargon, it confuses them.